 What is it about feedback that can feel so bad?
 Just the word makes us cringe.
-Unfortunately, many of our experiences with getting feedback haven’t been pleasant or productive; so we avoid giving it and detest getting.
-Helping develop others is a fundamental skill of leadership – yet we practice it annually or monthly – and either way it’s too infrequent and mis-informed by stale notions about how people learn.
+Unfortunately, many of our experiences with getting feedback haven’t been pleasant or productive; so we avoid giving it and detest getting it.
+Helping develop others is a fundamental skill of leadership – yet we practice it annually or monthly – and either way, it’s too infrequent and misinformed by stale notions about how people learn.

 As leaders, we limp along without becoming more skilled in the art of giving and receiving feedback.
-Feedback is a crucial skill of leadership.
+Feedback is a crucial skill in leadership.
 It holds the potency of vulnerability and courage for the giver and growth for the receiver.
-Yet we avoid it and ignore daily opportunities to give or get it in an act of self – protecting justification that waits for ‘the next time.’
+Yet we avoid it and ignore daily opportunities to give or get it in an act of self–protecting justification that waits for ‘the next time.’
 By then, though, it’s too late.

 “Telling people what we think of their performance doesn’t help them thrive and excel and telling how we think they should improve actually hinders learning.”

-Research has found that when someone shares their ‘truth’ about us- it’s their version of truth about our strengths and gaps.
-What our limbic system hears in this type of feedback is judgement – what’s wrong with us, not good enough, what’s missing and what’s got to change.
+Research has found that when someone shares their ‘truth’ about us- it’s their version of the truth about our strengths and gaps.
+What our limbic system hears in this type of feedback is judgment – what’s wrong with us, not good enough, what’s missing, and what’s got to change.
 Even with a decent feedback delivery that includes our strengths as an appetizer, we’re waiting for the meat – and it’s the negatives.

 What do we need to know as leaders so we can give meaningful feedback that moves others forward?

-Most feedback is received as judgement or criticism, and the brain’s tendency is to shut down – a self-protecting instinct.
+Most feedback is received as judgment or criticism, and the brain’s tendency is to shut down – a self-protecting instinct.
 Within milliseconds, our limbic system injects a powerful chemical cocktail of hormones and adrenaline that takes our prefrontal cortex offline.
-Rather than weighing out long term options, we’re in survival mode thinking swiftly in binary action – flight or fight.
+Rather than weighing out long-term options, we’re in survival mode thinking swiftly in binary action – flight or fight.

 Over time, we learn the professional way to manage our limbic rush, but the inner toll over time is great.
 While we look innocuous and nod in agreement with the feedback and promise to change, we’re actually sitting there seething or trembling inside.
 It’s even possible we don’t recall anything but our version of what was really said.
 We’re not thinking clearly about the feedback – only how we can avoid getting it again vs. truly partnering in finding solutions and growing.